The Effects Of Opioid Painkiller Abuse Are Impacting The Entire Nation

 The Short and Long-Term Effects of Opioid Abuse

-Painkiller use can lead to many unpleasant effects in the short and long term.
+Painkiller use can lead to many unpleasant effects in the short and long term, as well as causing or exacerbating existing mental health issues.
 These drugs relieve pain by binding to the opioid receptors in the brain, which control pain, pleasure and movement.
 Most painkillers produce a sense of well-being, if not euphoria.

 Addiction can come easily, because users can become physically and psychologically dependent on painkillers, rather than just one or the other.
 Those who misuse these drugs are typically chasing the sense of euphoria that can arise.